Rusyn language: Irregular verbs

-Alphabet
+Orthography

 Each of the Rusyn standard varieties has its own Cyrillic alphabet.
 The table below shows the Rusyn alphabet of the Prešov Standard, with notes on other varieties.
 The alphabets of the other Carpathian Rusyn varieties, Lemko Rusyn and Subcarpathian Rusyn, differ from the Prešov Standard in lacking ё and ї.
 For the Pannonian Rusyn alphabet, see Pannonian Rusyn language.

 Romanization (transliteration) is given according to ALA-LC, BGN/PCGN, generic European, ISO/R9 1968 (IDS), and ISO 9.